Russ Tolman: Solo recording career

 Tolman particularly was drawn to Scandinavia, looking to relocate to Oslo, Norway.
 With this plan in mind, Tolman based his recording band for 1992's Road Movie around drummer Ned Leukhardt (Wall of Voodoo) who had relocated to Scandinavia with the demise of Wall of Voodoo in 1988.
 With Brett Gurewitz in the co-producer's chair, the album features a core band of Leukhardt on drums, bassist David Provost, Jon Klages on guitar with guest appearances by Green on Red's Chris Cacavas on organ, Robert Lloyd on mandolin and accordion, Chris Bauer steel guitar, and The Long Ryders's Sid Griffin on backing vocals.
 The album was released in Europe on New Rose Records.

 Around this time, Tolman toured Belgium, the Netherlands, and Denmark with John Wesley Harding.
 Earlier, he had done a winter tour of Spain with Harding, Steve Wynn, Chris Cacavas, and Giant Sand.

 In 1992, Russ contributed background vocals on Steve Wynn's album Dazzling Display.

 Sweet Spot was Tolman's fourth album released 1994 on his own Brilliant label via several European record companies including PIAS.
 Once again recorded in Los Angeles at Westbeach Recorders, Sweet Spot featured a band that included guitarist Kirk Swan (Dumptruck), drummer Dave Drewry, bass player Nino Del Pesco, multi-instrumentalist Robert Lloyd (Steve Wynn, John Wesley Harding, Carlene Carter, Amy Rigby), and Canadian vocalist Wendy Bird (Barney Bentall).

-Tolman, along with Kirk Swan, Wendy Bird, and bassist Spike Priggen, embarked on an acoustic European tour to support Sweet Spot that included Scandinavia, France, Spain, and Italy.

 Late in 1996, Tolman left Los Angeles for San Francisco.
 Living in the Mission District, he wrote his next album City Lights.
 During this time he made frequent trips to Portland, Oregon to work with songwriter/drummer Jim Huie on Huie's Girls Say Yes project that featured Huie's songwriting and drumming with vocals by Huie and several other Portland artists.
 Notably, True West guitarist Richard McGrath lends his considerable guitar talents to the project.
 Canadian songstress Wendy Bird also appears.
 The album was recorded with engineer Mike Demmers at Desitrek Studios.
 Tolman would later go on to record and mix part of his City Lights at this studio.